 There is a story by Anthony Furey in the Toronto Sun which posits that “Canada’s left is making itself irrelevant and paving the way for a lopsided two-party system that Justin Trudeau could dominate for the foreseeable future … [and] … If the third- and fifth-place parties on the federal scene continue to recede into the nutty fringes, their moderate voters will head elsewhere.
 And it’s unlikely they’ll go Conservative.
 While Green voters are less predictable, the 3.5 million Canadians who voted NDP last October could easily by wooed by Trudeau.
 The future looks good for the Liberals, who described their platform as “the most progressive” in Canada … [but] … It’s certainly possible the next Conservative candidate will be more of a centrist who draws voters back into the fold.
 A lot of the anti-Harper vote was just that – anti-Harper.
 His name won’t be on the ballot in 2019 … [and, finally] … the social conservative movement, having felt brushed aside over the past decade, is mobilizing.
 MP Brad Trost, who is vocally pro-life and against same-sex marriage, is considering a leadership bid, which could reopen old wounds and fractures across the Tory landscape.“

-This gives me a chance to revisit a familiar theory about the nature of the Canadian political spectrum which I see as being spread (as all all spectra must be) from left to right but “populated” under a pretty standard bell curve.
-The “centre” contains almost 70% of voters and many in the Left of centre and Right of centre categories might be more comfortable voting for a centrist party’s candidate than a left or right wing one:
+This gives me a chance to revisit a familiar theory about the nature of the Canadian political spectrum which I see as being spread (as all spectra must be) from left to right but “populated” under a pretty standard bell curve.
+The “centre” contains almost 70% of voters and many in the Left of centre and Right of centre categories might be more comfortable voting for a centrist party’s candidate than for a left or right-wing one:

-(My assumption is that Ms Klein and Mr Trost would be willing to join coalitions, rather then just bargain support on a bill-by-bill/policy-by-policy basis, because they and their parties would want to have some more formal, effective role in governing.)
+(My assumption is that Ms Klein and Mr Trost would be willing to join coalitions, rather than just bargain support on a bill-by-bill/policy-by-policy basis because they and their parties would want to have some more formal, effective role in governing.)